Lou Rappaport: House of a Thousand Items

 The store at 1149 Upper Front St.

 In 1946, shortly after the end of World War II, Rappaport opened his discount store with a simple newspaper ad offering 17 tires for sale.
 Demand was overwhelming.
 At first, he used his home attic and cellar for stock space and displayed merchandise in his front yard.
-From these modest beginnings, he expanded rapidly by reinvesting profits and lengthening his hours.
+He expanded rapidly by reinvesting profits and lengthening his hours.

-The store, which came to be known as House of a Thousand Items, grew to carry an enormous variety of goods: tires and auto parts, hardware, household supplies, sporting equipment, toys, and even hunting and fishing licenses.
-“If he didn’t have it, you didn’t need it.”
-To attract customers, Rappaport became known for playful promotions, including offering free baby chicks with certain purchases, which became a much-discussed novelty in Binghamton.
-Customers recalled that Lou greeted everyone personally, earning him the nickname “My Boy Lou.”
-Long before Walmart or big-box retailers, House of a Thousand Items became an “everything store” and a regional destination.
+The store was called "House of a Thousand Items".
+It sold hunting and fishing licenses, appliances, tires and auto parts, hardware, household supplies, sporting equipment, and toys.
+It also serviced lawn mowers.

+To attract customers, Rappaport used promotions, including offering free baby chicks with certain purchases, which became a novelty in Binghamton.

+In 1964, he acquired the neighboring restaurant for possible expansion.

-Rappaport retired in 1971, selling the business to Fran Olbrys.
+Rappaport retired in 1971 and sold the business to Fran Olbrys.
 The store continued under other management until around 1990, when the building was divided for other uses.